-- Calculate the capacity of a perfectly reliable circuit that would give the same EENS if it supplied the demand in the absence of the generation; and - Calculate the F factor for DG as then the ratio of the perfectly reliable circuit capacity over the installed capacity of the DG plant.
+- · Superimposed the COPT on to the rescaled LDC and calculate the FENS - Calculate the capacity of a perfectly reliable circuit that would give the same EENS if it supplied the demand in the absence of the generation: and - Calculate the F Factor for DG as then the ratio of the perfectly reliable circuit capacity over the installed capacity of the DG plant

-The distribution network security standard ER P2/6 supplies generic F factors for a number of technologies, based on historical data available at the time the standard was developed.
-In cases where the available data was sparse, it is noted that there is low statistical confidence in these generic F factors as specified in the ETR 130.
-For cases where more detailed consideration of a particular DG unit is required, or where a technology is not included in "Table 2", ER P2/6 notes that reference should be made to the guidance in ETR 130, including the possible use for assessing F factors of the computer package described in ETR 131.
+The distribution network security standard ER P2/6 supplies generic F Factors for a number of technologies, based on historical data available at the time the standard was developed.
+In cases where the available data was sparse, it is noted that there is low statistical confidence in these generic F Factors as specified in the ETR130.
+For cases where more detailed consideration of a particular DG unit is required, or where a technology is not included in 'Table 2', ER P2/6 notes that reference should be made to the guidance in ETR130, including the possible use for assessing F Factors of the computer package described in ETR 13116.

-For non-intermittent generation, the F factors for units of a given technology depend on the number of generation units in an installation (as for an ensemble of units having similar properties, the distribution of available capacity exhibits less variability from its mean if the number of units is larger), the size of the units and their individual long-term availability.
-For intermittent generation, the F factors for a technology depends only on the total installed capacity and the availability statistics for that technology.
-Furthermore, the F factor is reduced if the contribution of the DG is required to persist for a substantial period of time.
+For non-intermittent generation, the F Factors for units of a given technology depend on the number of generation units in an installation (as for an ensemble of units having similar properties, the distribution of available capacity exhibits less variability from its mean if the number of units is larger), the size of the units and their individual long-term availability.
+For intermittent generation, the F Factors for a technology depends only on the total installed capacity and the availability statistics for that technology.
+Furthermore, the F Factor is reduced if the contribution of the DG is required to persist for a substantial period of time.

-ETR 130 also provides general guidance on the likely technical and contractual considerations that a DNO might need to consider when looking to include the contribution for a DG plant(s) to satisfy the requirements of ER P2/6.
+ETR130 also provides general guidance on the likely technical and contractual considerations that a DNO might need to consider when looking to include the contribution for a DG plant(s) to satisfy the requirements of ER P2/6.
 The range of technical and contractual considerations include common mode failures, the de minimis criterion under which only DG above a certain size is included in an assessment under P2/6, and how commercial considerations may influence the predictability of output profiles.

-5.5 Challenges to the ETR 130 standard
+5.5.
+Challenges to the ETR130 standard

 The decarbonisation of the energy sector is leading to a shift of the distributed generation and electricity demand technologies that is likely to have major implications for distribution networks as it will drive a dissimilar impact on network design and operation to that of the traditional practices.
-The CLNR project has contributed to the understanding of the decarbonisation impact through the development of real-world customer field trials and through the learning on customer's current, emerging and possible future load and generation technologies.
+The CLNR project has contributed to the understanding of the decarbonisation impact through the development of real-world customer field trials17 and through the learning on customers' current, emerging and possible future load and generation technologies.

 The move towards a low carbon economy prompts the need to establish how the new distributed generation and demand technologies should be treated in the planning and design of distribution networks and to identify whether appropriate modifications to the standard should be made.
-In particular, the security of supply standard for the planning and design of distribution networks suggests that "the contribution to System Security from DG plant specified in ER P2/6 and ETR 130 have been derived from the best data available at the time.
-Therefore, in the event that more accurate data becomes available it may be appropriate to review the contributions quoted in ER P2/6 and ETR 130".
-Based on the learning outcomes of the CLNR project, this subsection highlights some of the challenges associated with the current ETR 130 planning and design standard.
+In particular, the security of supply standard for the planning and design of distribution networks suggests that 'the contribution to System Security from DG plant specified in ER P2/6 and ETR130 have been derived from the best data available at the time.
+Therefore, in the event that more accurate data becomes available it may be appropriate to review the contributions quoted in ER P2/6 and ETR130'.
+Based on the learning outcomes of the CLNR project, this subsection highlights some of the challenges associated with the current ETR130 planning and design standard.